-Rowan Surname Genealogy
+Rowan Surname Meaning

 In Scotland Rowan could be a variant of the Roland name.
 William Rowan of Aberdeen in 1513 appeared earlier as William Rolland.
 Irish variants to Rowan have been Ruane and Roane.
 The Northern Ireland pronunciation of Rowan is said to sound like “cow”-an.

-Rowan Resources on
+Rowan Surname Resources on The Internet

 - The History of the Ruane, Rowan, and O’Ruadain Families Irish Rowan history.